Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 Creating Structured Routines

 Consistent routines help reduce mental overload and improve organization.
+When certain tasks happen in the same order each day, the brain has fewer decisions to make.

 Helpful routine techniques include: